 Want an easier option?
 It's just $8 to download a pdf of 36 fun, creative challenges (plus points & rules) for any downtown area.

-Finally, I'll take one last opportunity to plug GO Scavenger Hunts — we make it SO MUCH EASIER to run these hunts for your corporate group.
+Finally, I'll take the opportunity to plug GO Scavenger Hunts — which make it SO MUCH EASIER to run these hunts for team building or even bachelorette parties.
 We design the challenges, tally the points via our app, create an easy-to-use slideshow and just basically doing everything hard for you.

 Located in one of my FAVORITE outdoor places in Michigan — Ludington State Park — the Jack Pines Hike-In Campground is one of my favorite beginner backpacking sites.
 It's located just on the other side of the dunes of Lake Michigan, so at night you can fall asleep to the sound of waves.
 There's a pit toilet and water pump, and many of the sites have picnic tables, which is nice when you're first starting out.